Oorvazi Irani: The K File

 In early 2012, author and screenwriter Farrukh Dhondy came to Sorab Irani, his close friend with a very interesting script.
-It was a quasi-realistic take on the judgement of Ajmal Kasab, the lone surviving terrorist of 26/11 Mumbai attacks and presented an alternate ending to Kasab's fate(It may be recalled that the decision of Kasab's hanging was pending at that time).
+It was a quasi-realistic take on the judgement of Ajmal Kasab, the lone surviving terrorist of 26/11 Mumbai attacks and presented an alternate ending to Kasab's fate (it may be recalled that the decision of Kasab's hanging was pending at that time).
 Sorab immediately recognized the potency of the script and wanted his daughter Oorvazi to direct the film.
-On receiving the script, Oorvazi's response was (In her own words):
+On receiving the script, Oorvazi's response was:

 "Initially I was a bit hesitant about approaching such a political and socially charged subject, since I am not a very politically inclined person myself.
 However, on reading the script multiple times, the genius of the writer, the depth of what this film could say, struck me.
 The great thing about this story was that it was not limited to the 26/11 attacks or the Kasab dilemma.
 This aspect excited me as an artist, because it gave me a scope to explore greater questions, reflections on terrorism and the contemporary times.
 That is something that really made me want to make the film."

-That was how ‘The K File’ happened.
+That was how 'The K File' happened.
 The 10 min short film dealing with the Kasab paradox created quite a stir.
 It was released on YouTube in May, 2012 and became an instant success.
 ‘The K File’ has been viewed online by millions of people.
 Priyanka Dasgupta of ‘The Times of India’ came out with an article titled, ‘Kasab is now Asab’, in which she praised the film and declared that it was now ‘A talking point in cyberland’ She has also been an integral part of research and writing for the international textbook on Indian cinema “From Aan to Lagaan and Beyond” published in 2012.